-The second law is the Fair Housing Amendments Act, which is also known as FHA.
+The Fair Housing Amendments Act, which is also known as FHA.
 This means that any accommodation that would normally not allow pets needs to provide an exception for an ESA.
 Again, you will need to have your ESA letter along with any other necessary documentation for this to hold true.

 Top 5 Companion Dog Breeds That Make Wonderful Emotional Support Dogs!

 While every companion dog has the potential to be an ESA, there are certain breeds that tend to excel when it comes to the support needed from an ESA.

 If you are looking for a companion dog that could possibly also become an ESA, here are the top X breeds to consider: